-Scheduled job automation ensures that your accounting never falls behind for you or your customers.
+Scheduled job automation ensures your accounting never falls behind for you or your customers.
 Processing jobs manually always carries risks of delays or errors.
 Recurring jobs create consistency and help you to meet deadlines.
-You should be able to automate daily, weekly, and monthly processes as you need.
+Software like Accounting Seed allows you to automate daily, weekly, and monthly processes as you need.
 Once set, these can be easily adjusted to reflect new changes to billing or revenue cycles.